-$$\Delta CHNExpWtdInputTariff{it} = \sum{k \in \mathcal{K}} \frac{X{ik0}}{X{i\mathcal{K}0}} \Delta ImportTariff{kt}^{US},$$ where $X{ik0}/X{i\mathcal{K}0}$ is the exports of product $k \in \mathcal{K}$ in the base year, expressed as a share of total grid-i exports of intermediate and capital goods; this trade share is multiplied by the retaliatory tariff levied on imports of product k from the US. $\Delta CHNExpWtdInputTariff{it}$ thus reflects whether exporters in grid i could have been in a position to supply inputs to other Chinese firms that were affected by the retaliatory tariffs.
+$$\Delta CHNExpWtdInputTariff{it} = \sum{k \in \mathcal{K}} \frac{X{ik0}}{X{i\mathcal{K}0}} \Delta ImportTariff{kt}^{US},$$ where X{ik0}/X{ik0} is the exports of product $k \in \mathcal{K}$ in the base year, expressed as a share of total grid-i exports of intermediate and capital goods; this trade share is multiplied by the retaliatory tariff levied on imports of product k from the US. $\Delta CHNExpWtdInputTariff{it}$ thus reflects whether exporters in grid i could have been in a position to supply inputs to other Chinese firms that were affected by the retaliatory tariffs.
 If such substitution were occurring, one might expect to see an increase in demand for these inputs, and hence an intensification of local economic activity associated with higher values of $\Delta CHNExpWtdInputTariff{it}$.
-The coefficient estimate we obtain when we include this additional Bartik variable in Column 3 is statistically indistinguishable from zero.
+The coefficient estimate we obtain when we include this additional Bartik variable in Column 4 is statistically indistinguishable from zero.
 That said, we cannot exclude the possibility that producers may have switched to sourcing inputs from other Chinese firms that sell the bulk of their output domestically (i.e., that engage in minimal exporting and thus would not be picked up by this additional Bartik measure).
+Column 5 controls for an analogous exportshare-weighted import tariff shock for consumption goods, $\Delta CHNExpWtdConsTariff{i,t-1}$.
+Again, the estimated effect of the US tariff shock remain similar.
+It is worth pointing out that the specifications in Columns 4 and 5 to some extent account for the import competition channel if the export shares mimic local output (or employment) shares in the tradable sector.
+Without fine-grained data on industrial output and employment, we are not able to further tease out the effect of retaliatory tariffs on local economy through shielding import competition.

-Column 4 considers an alternative set of initial share weights for the China input tariff shock Bartik variable.
+Column 5 considers an alternative set of initial share weights for the China input tariff shock Bartik variable.
 The variant we consider is: